-(87) #pratii waadu tanu ii pani ceyya galdu every 3MSG 3SG this work can do Intendend: 'Every fellow himself can do this work'.
+(86) #pratii vaadu tanu ii pani ceyya galdu every guy 3sg this work do can Intendend: 'Every guy himself can do this work'.

-As the case with the CCR, the intensifier must move with the NP it adjoins, suggesting that the two form a constituent.
-This is shown in (88) with right dislocation of the subject.
+As is the case with the CCR, the intensifier must move with the NP it adjoins, suggesting that the two form a constituent.
+This is shown in (87) with right dislocation of the subject.

-(88) ii pani ceyya galadu waadu tanu this work can do He 3sg.Nom 'It is He himself that can do this work.'
+(87) ii pani ceyya galadu taanu taanu this work do can 3SG.NOM 3SG.NOM 'He himself can do this work.'

 We assume that since the intensifier is an adjunct/modifier, it is invisible for normal case assignment rules in the language (on the interaction between adjuncts and case assignment see Baker 2014: Sec.
 6.2.2).
-Instead, the case value of the is determined via agreement with NP that it adjoins to.
+Instead, the case value of the intensifier is determined via agreement with the NP that it adjoins to.
 We assume that this is achieved via AGREE where the intensifier probes and finds the NP it is adjoined to, and copies that case value.
 Note that under the assumption of bottom up structure building, there is a timing issue: when the intensifier agrees with with NP it adjoins to, it has not been assigned a case value.
 Instead the NP's case value is only determined after the NP is built and has been merged into the larger clause structure.
-Because of this we model this type of case agreement as feature-sharing (Frampton & Gutmann 2000; Pesetsky & Torrego 2001, 2004 i.a., see Dadan 2017 for the use of feature sharing in the context of case-agreement).
+Because of this we model this type of case agreement as featuresharing (Frampton & Gutmann 2000; Pesetsky & Torrego 2001, 2004 i.a., see Dadan 2017 for the use of feature sharing in the context of case-agreement).
 This allows for two unvalued features to enter into an agreement relationship with one another, that does not result in valuation of either feature.
 Instead, the two unvalued features become a single instance of a feature, hence both occurrences are valued simultaneously when case is assigned to the NP.
 Here we walk through brief derivations for the examples in (i).
-For the case of where the intensifier is modifying a nominative NP, when the intensifier is merged into the structure with an unvalued case feature, it undergoes AGREE and probes the N, which at this point has not had its own case value assigned.
-Although neither element has a value, the probe and goal undergo feature sharing, hence the two features become one instance of the feature.
+For the case where the intensifier is modifying a nominative NP, when the intensifier is merged into the structure with an unvalued case feature, it undergoes AGREE and probes the N, which at this point has not had its own case value assigned.
+Although neither element has a value, the probe and goal undergo feature sharing, hence the two features become one instance of the feature $(uK: \underline{\hspace{0.5cm}} is shorthand for uninterpretable unvalued case feature).$

 This NP will then be merged into the specifier of vP and subsequently move to the specifier of TP.
 As none of the case assignment rules discussed in the previous section assign a case to the NP, the case feature of the NP remains unvalued, hence both the head and the modifier surface as nominative.
+Below in (89) is a simplified tree structure of the sentence in (80a).

-In the example where the intensifier modifies a dative NP, the first step in (89) is the same, but the entire NP will instead be merged into specifier of ApplP where it will c-command the NP object within the first spell out domain of the extended VP projection, this will result in both the head and modifier being assigned dative case given the rules laid out in the previous section.
-This is shown in (91).
+In the example where the intensifier modifies a dative NP, the first step in (88) is the same, but the entire NP will instead be merged into the specifier of ApplP where it will c-command the NP object within the spell out domain of vP, this will result in both the head and modifier being assigned dative case given the rules laid out in the previous section.
+This is shown in (90), which is a tree structure of the sentence in (80b); note that the dotted line indicates Feature Sharing/AGEE and the solid line indicates case assignment.
 The subject will then move to SpecTP.